Heated Driveways and Snow Melting Systems

 Brick Paver Driveways - Installation

-pavers.
-Installing a snowmelt system under brick pavers is also one of the
+Installing a snowmelt system under brick or stone pavers is also one of the

-laid out on the base surface of the area to be heated and the pavers are
+on the base surface of the area to be heated and the paver sand and pavers are

 installed as normal over the cables.
 Because the ClearZone cable has been